Priyabrata077/python-projects/README.md

 This Repo.
 All about python project.
-In this repo. different projects. use different library.
+In this repo. different project name./n use different library.